-Anyone wearing baggy clothes or carrying a big bag, whether it’s a backpack, duffle bag, purse or grocery bag, is potentially an offender.
 If a shoplifter wants to steal as much merchandise as possible, they need something to store it in.
-Big bags and oversized clothing are great for concealing stolen goods.
+Big bags are great for concealing stolen goods.

-While it’s good to know the basics and have a watchful eye, never underestimate how wily shoplifters can be; some of them are professionals.
-Here are a few of their more advanced tricks shoplifters use:
+While it’s good to know the basics and have a watchful eye, never underestimate how subtle shoplifters can be; some of them are professionals.
+Here are a few of the more advanced tricks shoplifters use:

 - Razor blades: Some shoplifters carry thin, sharp blades (like razor blades) and use them to remove alarm tags once they’re safely in the changing room.

 - Booster bags: Lining a bag with tin foil prevents alarm tags from setting off the detectors around the store exits.
 It’s an easy way for thieves to quickly load up on merchandise and leave the shop undetected.

 Countering tool use is much like countering groups with ulterior motives.
 Always have enough sales associates on the floor to keep an eye on (and help out) everyone in the store.

 Also consider extra security measures for expensive products, such as locked cabinets or metal cables, to make common theft tools less useful.

 Watching the staff and security and loitering near store exits

 Some shoplifters will loiter near exits, waiting for sales associates to become busy before making off with whatever they’ve lifted.
 They’ll be more interested in tracking employees around the store instead of checking out the merchandise.